cpp-cat/bettercare4.me/README.md

 ## User Stories Sprint Backlog.

 ## Completed User Stories
+- Code changed
+-
   - Added error handling when connection to Cassandra fails (case where there is no database)
   - Added reading spark configuration from yaml file: data/spark.yaml
+  - Configuring `./data/` directory using environment variable `BC4ME_DATA_DIR` with `./data/` as the default
+  - Adding scalax.io incubator library for file path manipulation (http://jesseeichar.github.io/scala-io-doc/0.4.3/index.html#!/overview)
+  - Removed the first-names.csv and last-names.csv from configuration.
+  - Remove all hardcoded reference to `./data` and replace with `Properties.dataDir`

 - Create a Play AMI
 -